dfki-ric/uxo-dataset2024/scripts/README.md

 # Processing the raw data
 To prepare the data from the raw recordings, simply execute the accompanying bash scripts in the indicated order.
+Every script contains a short documentation and how it was called to process the data.
+We recommend running the scripts from the scripts folder.

+## Dependencies
+The underlying scripts are python 3 files and use the following dependencies.
+Check the scripts to find out who needs what specifically.
+- numpy
+- pandas
+- cv2
+- yaml
+- csv
+- matplotlib
+- rosbag
+- ffmpeg
+- pytz
+- PyQt5

+## Scripts
 **ARIS**
 - *aris_1_extract_all.bash*: extracts the frames and metadata from the ARIS' proprietary format.
 - *aris_2_to_polar.bash*: (optional) convert the raw frames to polar coordinates.
 Be aware that while this makes them easier to interpret, some data loss is incurred.